ourPLCC/plcc/README.md

 The parse function of an abstract base class (e.g., in `Exp` above) determines which subclass's method to call by looking at the next token.
-For this reason, it's important that when defining a language's syntax that **each alternative definition for the same non-terminal start with a different token**.

 ### Semantic specification

-The semantic specification injects code into the classes generated from the syntactic specification.
+The semantic specification injects code into predefined locations (called hooks) within each class generated from the syntactic specification.

 ```java
 Prog